From radio to journalism to social media, I’ve been involved in communications in one way or another for 25 years.

-Having grown up in a radio family, I learned my ABCs by shelving records (and meeting the occassional famous person) while my parents worked on air.
-Eventually, I got my radio license before I could drive (true story), cutting my teeth on night annd weekend shifts at that 1990s sweet-spot when you had to know how to splice a reel-to-reel tape and cue digital playlists.
+Having grown up in a radio family, I learned my ABCs by shelving records (and meeting the occasional famous person) while my parents worked on air.
+Eventually, I got my radio license (before I could drive), cutting my teeth on night and weekend shifts at that 1990s sweet-spot when you had to know how to splice a reel-to-reel tape and cue digital playlists.

-My online work led me to become a social media consultant for several Nevada-based non-profits and organizations includig The Nevada Women’s Lobby, Progress Now, and Clark County (government).
+My online work led me to become a social media consultant for several Nevada-based non-profits and organizations including The Nevada Women’s Lobby, Progress Now, and Clark County (government).

-These days you can tweet or Instagram me @EmmilyBristol or @TheSinCitySiren (Facebook, too) and chat about raising a Star Wars princess who slays STEM, why pie makes everything better, and growing up in Wasilla, Alaska.
+These days you can tweet or Instagram me @EmmilyBristol and chat about the Vegas Golden Knights, why pie makes everything better, and growing up in Wasilla, Alaska.
 (Yes, that Wasilla.)